Haiku ART Contest for students

 - $100 cash

-- Presentation of prize and on-stage recognition at the Cherry Blossom Festival public appearance at Kahala Mall, on January 14, 2017 (details to be confirmed later.)
+- Presentation of prize and on-stage recognition at a Cherry Blossom Festival event in early 2018 (details to be confirmed later.)

 - Haiku and artwork showcased on www.cbfhawaii.com

-· Original haiku needs to reflect the meaning of this year’s theme, kokoro.
+- Original haiku needs to reflect the meaning of this year’s theme, Inspire.
 Haiku should be typed and printed.

 P.O.
 BOX 1105